Dan Hibiki: Concept and creation

-Character design

 Dan has a similar outfit to Ryu and Ken, wearing a traditional karate gi.
 Dan also wears a black undershirt like Ryo.
 His head and face closely resemble Robert (especially the ponytail hairstyle) except with comical features like pointed up "angry" eyebrows and a noticeable cleft chin, while his outfit is bright pink, reminiscent of Ryo's orange outfit in Art of Fighting.
 In Street Fighter IV, the pink of his gi is faded in places, suggesting it was originally white, but turned pink after being mixed in with red-colored laundry.

-Though his fighting stance is similar to Ken and Ryu's, it is more "loose" and animated.
-Many of his mannerisms directly mirror those of Yuri Sakazaki.
-In Street Fighter IV, Dan's stance more closely resembles Ryo Sakazaki's fighting stance, rather than Ryu and Ken's.

 In Street Fighter IV, he can be seen with the kanji 最強流 (Saikyō-ryū) on his lapel.
 During some moves, the kanji 父 (father) or 弾 (bullet, pronounced 'Dan') appears on his back, similar to Akuma.